Zynex: Federal Payer Dispute Triggers Medical Device Maker's Chapter 11 Collapse

 What are the DOJ and SEC investigating?

-The DOJ is investigating historical billing practices and potential False Claims Act violations related to overbilling federal programs.
-The SEC is investigating company practices and disclosures.
-The DIP agreement includes provisions for a potential DOJ settlement during bankruptcy.
+The DOJ is investigating historical billing practices and potential False Claims Act exposure, while the SEC is examining disclosure and accounting practices.
+Bankruptcy filings describe ongoing negotiations with regulators and include DIP provisions for a potential DOJ settlement.

 What is the securities class action lawsuit?

 Tuncel v.
-Zynex, Inc. was filed March 20, 2025, in Colorado federal court.
-The case alleges false statements about revenue recognition practices and failure to disclose billing irregularities.
-The class period runs from March 13, 2023, to March 11, 2025.
-Zynex's stock fell 51% following the initial revelations.
+Zynex, Inc. was filed March 20, 2025 in the District of Colorado.
+The suit alleges false statements regarding revenue recognition and disclosure of billing risks.
+The class period runs from March 13, 2023 to March 11, 2025, and the lead plaintiff deadline was May 19, 2025.

-The stock fell 51% overnight in March 2025 following disclosure of the TRICARE suspension and billing concerns.
-Nasdaq issued a delisting notice December 17, 2025, with trading suspended December 24, 2025.
-The company does not plan to appeal and expects shares may trade on OTC Markets.
-The company explicitly warned equity holders face significant loss.
+Zynex's stock fell 51% after the initial disclosures tied to the TRICARE suspension.
+Nasdaq notified the company of delisting on December 17, 2025 and suspended trading on December 24, 2025.
+The company said it does not plan to appeal and expects its shares may trade on an OTC Markets venue.

 What is the DIP financing structure?

-The $22.3 million senior secured DIP term loan carries 10% PIK interest, 3% upfront and exit fees, a $5 million back-stop fee, and a 2.00x minimum return payment.
-DIP lenders include the noteholder group and CEO Steven Dyson.
-The structure includes credit bid rights for the DIP lenders.
+The DIP is a $22.3 million senior secured term loan with 10% PIK interest, 3% upfront and exit fees, a $5 million back-stop fee, and a 2.00x minimum return payment.
+The lenders are the convertible noteholder group and CEO Steven Dyson, and the facility provides a $10.15 million initial advance.

 Will there be recovery for equity holders?